Joe Keery

-Joseph David Keery (born April 24, 1992), also known professionally in music as Djo, is an American actor and musician.
-He became known for playing Steve Harrington in the science fiction series Stranger Things (2016–present), and has since starred in the comedy film Free Guy (2021) and in the fifth season of the crime comedy-drama series Fargo (2023–2024).
+Joseph David Keery (born April 24, 1992), also known by his musical stage name Djo, is an American actor, singer, musician, and songwriter.
+He rose to international prominence for his role as Steve Harrington in the sci-fi horror series Stranger Things (2016–2025).
+He has also starred in films such as Spree (2020) and Free Guy (2021) and the fifth season of the crime drama series Fargo (2023–2024).

-As a musician, Keery was a founding member of the psychedelic rock band Post Animal, but left the band in 2018 due to acting commitments.
-Following his departure from the band, he embarked on a solo career, and released the studio albums Twenty Twenty (2019) and Decide (2022) as Djo.
-The latter spawned the sleeper hit and his first Billboard Hot 100 entry, "End of Beginning", after it became viral on TikTok in 2024.
-Djo's third album, The Crux, was released on April 4, 2025, with a re-release (The Crux Deluxe) following on September 12, 2025.
-Keery also rejoined Post Animal in 2025 and the band subsequently released the album IRON on July 25, 2025.
-Djo performed the Back On You tour with them, featuring Djo as the headliner and Post Animal as the openers.
+As a musician, Keery was a founding member of the psychedelic rock band Post Animal, which he left in 2018 due to acting commitments.
+Following the departure, he took on the stage name Djo (pronounced "Joe") for his solo musical projects and released the albums Twenty Twenty (2019), Decide (2022), The Crux (2025) and The Crux Deluxe (2025).
+Decide featured "End of Beginning", which became a sleeper hit and his first Billboard Hot 100 entry after it went viral on TikTok in 2024.
+He rejoined Post Animal in 2025, during which time he also headlined his solo Back on You World Tour with Post Animal as a supporting act.

 Early life

-Keery was born in Newburyport, Massachusetts, and is the second of five children.
-He attended River Valley Charter School, a local Montessori elementary and middle school, and Newburyport High School.
-When he was young, he participated in Theater in the Open, a performing arts camp at Maudslay State Park.
+Joseph David Keery was born in April 1992, in Newburyport, Massachusetts, the second of five children.
+He attended Newburyport High School.
+When he was younger, he participated in Theater in the Open, a performing arts camp at Maudslay State Park.
 He acted during high school at his older sister's insistence.

-Keery studied at The Theatre School at DePaul University in Chicago, graduating in 2014 with a Bachelor of Fine Arts in Acting.
+He joined The Theatre School at DePaul University in Chicago, graduating in 2014 with a BFA in acting.